 Birth injuries include any harm that befalls a baby before or during birth.
 Expectant mothers make regular visits with their prenatal care providers to prepare for delivery.
-During these visits, the attending physician has a duty to look for any signs of trouble or any issues that could complicate delivery or jeopardize the baby’s life.
+During these visits, the attending physician has a duty to look for signs of trouble or issues that could complicate delivery or jeopardize the baby’s life.
 During delivery, doctors must only use approved methods for safely delivering babies.

 Some of the most common birth injuries include:

 - Injury to mother.
 This can include failing to prevent excessive blood loss during delivery, anesthesia errors, surgical mistakes, or any other action that harms a mother during delivery.

 - Oxygen deprivation.
 If a baby is in distress in the womb, doctors must act quickly.
 If a doctor fails to prevent oxygen deprivation, the baby can suffer cerebral palsy or other types of brain damage.

 - Erb’s palsy.
 Babies must exit their mothers through an opening much smaller than they are.
 Shoulders are generally the most difficult part to leave the mother.
 If a delivery doctor does not exercise the appropriate care, the baby’s connective tissues in the arm, shoulder, and collarbone area could be damaged and cause nerve problems in the arm.
 A child with Erb’s palsy may have a diminished range of motion or minimal use of one of his or her arms, creating a lifetime of disability.